omni-network/neptune/README.md

 ## Usage

-You should now be able to create forks and run wild.
+Once installed, you can interact with Neptune via the browser extension.

+Current features include:
+- Fork directly from mainnet to gain access to a local fork for development
+- Run transactions against your local forks via the Neptune browser extension
+- Impersonate any other address, and run transactions on forks as these wallets
+- Rewind, fast forward, reset the state of your forks
+- Use most dapps with Neptune to simulate actions on their frontends - without changing anything about their frontend
+- Create a new fork from a already existing fork to create multiple local environments with different configurations
+- Seamless interop with metamask - simply connect and disconnect when you want to use one or the other

 Try out various dapps, try acting as vitalik, run multiple forks with different configurations, run txns forward and backwards, and more!
 Let us know how it's working for you, and if there are any features you'd like to see in a future version.

 ### Notes